 About Us

 LKW Family Mediation was started by Louisa Whitney in 2013.
 After working as a family lawyer for 11 years, Louisa shifted her focus to family mediation.
-Louisa found that her expertise in communications, understanding separating couples’ needs, as well as her ability to empathise were better suited to this approach to separation.
+Louisa found that her expertise in communications, understanding separating families’ needs, as well as her ability to empathise were better suited to this approach to separation.

-She brings patience and a certain calm to a space that fosters constructive and practical conversations, this is very beneficial when the couple can be feeling overwhelmed by fear and anger.
+Louisa and her team bring patience and a certain calm to a space that fosters constructive and practical conversations, this is very beneficial when the couple can be feeling overwhelmed by fear and anger.

-Don’t let the spirituality fool you.
-Louisa is also an expert number cruncher and a whiz at spreadsheets when it comes to finances.
-Her formal training as a lawyer keeps her grounded in her practice and she brings the knowledge from her practice as a lawyer into the mediation room.
-Louisa is also a PPC supporting and mentoring 20 other mediators.
+Louisa is also a PPC supporting and mentoring over 20 other mediators.
 She trains other family practitioners including lawyers, mediators and other professionals.
-She also sits on Resolution’s standards committee and has recently been appointed as an assessor to the Family Mediation Council (the professional body for mediators).
+She is one of National Family Mediation’s training undertaking CPD training webinars and teaching family mediation foundation training.
+She also sits on Resolution’s standards committee and is also an assessor for the Family Mediation Council (the professional body for mediators).
 Louisa balances these commitments with her mediation workload and achieving a good work life balance which she knows makes her a better mediator.
+She is also a Child Inclusive Mediator and describes meeting children as always being the highlight of any working week.

 In recent years Louisa is delighted to have been joined by other professional, empathetic and committed mediators so please meet the other members of the LKW Family Mediation Team: